spice-herald/detprocess/README.md

 ### Extracting Features

 Feature extraction is meant to be very easy once we have our features and our YAML file.
 Essentially all of the work is done by `detprocess.process_data`.
 This function takes the absolute path to the file to be processed and the absolute path to the YAML file, and then will return a DataFrame containing all of the extracted features.
+The user can ensure these are automatically saved to a folder of their choice by also passing a path to the `savepath` optional argument.
+An example of the expected workflow is shown in [`examples/run_detprocess.ipynb`](examples/run_detprocess.ipynb).

+### Loading Features

+After feature extraction is complete (assuming that the user chose to save the processed data), it is simple to load the features.
+As part of the IO functionality, `detprocess` has a function to load the extracted features into a Pandas DataFrame.
+This is done by `detprocess.io.load_features`, the example notebook [`examples/run_detprocess.ipynb`](examples/run_detprocess.ipynb) shows usage of this function.

 ## Advanced Usage

+For advanced users, there may be a need to add new features for extraction which are not currently included.
+To do this, the user must add a new feature as a `staticmethod` in `detprocess.SingleChannelExtractors`.